 Incidence & Prevalence in Canada

-- In 2017, an estimated 2,900 new cases of multiple myeloma will be diagnosed and approximately 1,450 myeloma-associated deaths.
+- In 2020, an estimated 3,400 new, Canadian cases of multiple myeloma will be diagnosed, and there will be approximately 1,600 myeloma-associated deaths.

-- The incidence of myeloma varies from country to country, from a low of fewer than one per 100,000 people in China, to a high of about four per 100,000 people in most western industrialized countries.
+- The incidence rate of myeloma varies from country to country, from a low of fewer than one per 100,000 people in China, to a high of about four per 100,000 people in most western industrialized countries.
 In the global perspective, Canada’s incidence rate of myeloma is high, but it remains comparable to (and lower than) countries, of similar socio-political, and economic standing, like Australia and New Zealand.

-- MORTALITY: The number of deaths attributed to cancer.
+*Mortality: The number of deaths attributed to multiple myeloma in a year.

 Prevalence: The total number of cases of a disease at a specific time.
 Prevalence is influenced by both the incidence and the mortality rate.
 Prevalence increases when survival rates increase, even though incidence remains the same.
 As multiple myeloma patients live longer, the prevalence increases.
 Complicated statistical analysis is needed to determine disease prevalence, which means these numbers are less readily and frequently made available.

 5-Year Survival: The likelihood—represented by percentage, that patients will survive at least 5 years after their diagnosis. (ex.
 A 20% survival rate would indicate a patient had a 20% chance of living for 5 years past the date of their diagnosis